 Cash equivalents

 The Company considers all highly liquid investments with maturities of three months or less at the date of purchase to be cash equivalents.
-As of September 30, 2019 cash equivalents consisted of money market funds.
-As of December 31, 2018, the Company had no cash equivalents.
+As of December 31, 2019 and March 31, 2020, cash equivalents consisted of money market funds.